taptrust/web3-service/README.md

 ## Deploying

 Run `gcloud app deploy node/node-app.yaml`.
 Make sure you have run `gcloud auth login` and logged into an account that has permissions on Google Cloud to deploy the service.

+To see logs as request are sent, you can tail the logs with gcloud: `gcloud app logs tail -s web3`